Find lost financial assets

 search engine

-Every year, a significant number of new unclaimed accounts are added to our platform, ensuring the database is constantly updated with the latest information.
+New records are continuously added as they become available, ensuring the database is constantly updated with the latest information.

 Search for dormant accounts

-The search engine with filters (e.g. nationality, date of birth, or last residence) allows you to refine the results and determine the most relevant matches.
+You can use filters (such as nationality, date of birth, or last known residence) to refine results and identify the most relevant matches.

 search engine filters